-Complete, sign, and submit (to Populi) the required acceptance forms which consist of the Notice to Prospective Students, School Performance Fact Sheet, and Enrollment Agreement.
+Complete, sign, and submit (to Populi) the required acceptance forms which include the School Performance Fact Sheet and Enrollment Agreement.
 Once the signed acceptance forms are reviewed and approved, the student will receive access to enroll in courses in Populi.
 The signed Enrollment Agreement will be posted in Populi within 10 days of acceptance.